nushell/nushell/docs/implementing_a_command.md

 That was unexpected.
 What happened?

-We did not implement `take-two`'s logic anywhere.
+We did not implement `take_two`'s logic anywhere.
 Nu is telling us the command does not implement `run` or `run_with_actions`.
 These functions are in the `WholeStreamCommand` trait and the default implementation gives the error.
 Since our command won't be doing any actions we can go ahead and implement `run` for the logic, let's do that:

 ```rust
 use nu_errors::ShellError;